 Whilst we’re talking about Power View I will clarify one point.
 I did read from a source online the other day that Power View was only been available in Excel.
 As a matter of fact, you could also run Power View in SharePoint as well.

 Luckily, it’s a different story now with Power BI which has become more adopted and has similar visualizations.

-In addition, there is also a version of Power BI that you can install locally which I think is easier to install than Power View in SharePoint.
+In addition, there is also a version of Power BI that you can install locally, which I think is a lot easier to install than Power View in SharePoint.
 It’s called Power BI Reporting Services which you can read about in a previous post here.

 For more information about current SQL Server 2019 learning resources you can read my previous post here.

 As shown above, I for one am glad the Master Data Services portal has moved from Silverlight to HTML.
 In addition, the announcement brought back some interesting memories.

 Of course, if you have any views about this you can always leave a comment.